Nizar1999/ACTrainer/README.md

 ![Languages](https://img.shields.io/badge/-C++-%23CFACFF?style=for-the-badge&logo=cplusplus&logoColor=black)

+# Disclaimer
-# Disclaimer: Assault Cube is open source
+Assault Cube is an open source game.

+This trainer only works and is to be used in offline mode

 ## [Outdated]